burzyk/burzyk/_posts/21-09-2014-C#-iterators.md

 {% endhighlight %}

-Official documentation for iterators say:
+Official documentation for iterators says:

 > When the compiler detects your iterator, it will automatically generate the Current, MoveNext and Dispose methods of the IEnumerable or IEnumerable<T> interface.